How Martin Margiela Designed One of the Most Controversial Fashion Pieces

-The story of Maison Margiela's Tabi shoes
+The Story of Maison Margiela's Tabi Shoes

 Maison Margiela's iconic split-toe Tabi shoe.

-As surprising as it may seem, the origin of the tabi and the inspiration for Martin Margiela's distinctive design actually dates back five centuries, making Margiela's Tabi shoe a reinterpretation of Japanese culture.
+Surprising as it may seem, the origin of the tabi and the inspiration for Martin Margiela's distinctive design actually dates back five centuries, making Margiela's Tabi shoe a reinterpretation of Japanese culture.

 So what makes the Tabi boot so appealing?